polylang/polylang/readme.txt

 = Is Polylang compatible with WooCommerce? =

 * You need a separate addon to make Polylang and WooCommerce work together.
-Our Premium addon is currently in beta stage and is available for tests to Polyang Pro users who request it.
+[A Premium addon](https://polylang.pro/downloads/polylang-for-woocommerce/), currently in beta stage, is available.

 = Do you need translation services? =